Homa/rhelements.github.io/docs/framework-integration/rhelements-react-integration.md

       ```

-4. Add RHElement web component:
+4. Add RH Elements web component to your app:

-    In this step, we install and include an RHElement (i.e. rh-card) web component in our app.
+    In this step, we install and include an RH Elements (i.e. rh-card) web component in our app.

     ```bash
     npm install @rhelements/rh-card --save